 The possibility of installing a car seat in a single cab truck is technically a worrisome topic to many people, most especially to caregivers and parents.
-Authorities have mandated that children are expected to always seat at the back row of a car when on-board until they are above 13-years of age or sometimes when they can drive a car but a single cab truck is a pickup truck with no back row.
+Authorities have mandated that children are expected to always seat at the back row of a car when on-board until they are above 13 years of age or sometimes when they can drive a car but a single cab truck is a pickup truck with no back row.
 Is it then possible, advisable, safe, and or legal to put a baby car seat in a single cab truck, or in a one-row truck as called by many?
 Did authorities put into consideration one-row trucks before coming up with the legal notion?
 Do parents have to get another car after giving birth to a child or board another vehicle to transport a baby?

 In this article, you will know how safe it is to attach a car seat in a single cab truck.
-As a measure for safety, parents, caregivers, and car owners are required to register their purchased safety car seat with the manufacturer so they can be informed of recalls by any other person on the same product.
+As a measure of safety, parents, caregivers, and car owners are required to register their purchased safety car seat with the manufacturer so they can be informed of recalls by any other person on the same product.

 Authorities have mandated that before transporting a child using a car seat, the driver must adhere to the safety recommendations.